 Proof Sketch: First note that the existence of any one of these primitives implies the existence of one-way functions [IL].
-Therefore, Theorem 3.11 gives us a totally unobfuscatable circuit ensemble $\mathcal{H} = \{\mathcal{H}k\}$.
+Therefore, Theorem 3.10 gives us a totally unobfuscatable circuit ensemble $\mathcal{H} = \{\mathcal{H}k\}.$

-Now, we shall sketch the construction of the unobfuscatable signature scheme.
-All other constructions are similar.
-Take an existing signature scheme (G, S, V) (where G is the key generation algorithm, S the signing algorithm, and V the verification algorithm).
+Now, we begin with the construction of the unobfuscatable signature schemes.
+Take an existing signature scheme (G, S, V), where G is the key generation algorithm, S the signing algorithm, and V the verification algorithm.
 Define the new scheme (G', S', V') as follows: